SharinaS/Cloud-Engineering-Fundamentals/sqs.md

 Amazon SQS offers reliable, highly-scalable hosted queues for storing messages while they travel between applications or microservices.
 Amazon SQS lets you move data between distributed application components and helps you decouple these components.

 Amazon SWF is a web service that makes it easy to coordinate work across distributed application components.
+It ensures that a task is never duplicated and is assigned only once.

 ## SQS vs SWF